-A corpus is "a body of naturally occurring language consisting of sampled written or osponsory of the stored as computer folders (Baker, 2010), which allows the use of computers to manipulate and exploit language data (McEnery, Xiao and Tono, 2006, p.
+A corpus is "a body of naturally occurring language consisting of sampled written or spoken texts in machine-readable form" (McEnery, Xiao and Tono, 2006, p.
+4).
+It can be stored as computer folders (Baker, 2010), which allows the use of computers to manipulate and exploit language data (McEnery, Xiao and Tono, 2006, p.
 6).
 The plural of corpus is corpora (Hornby et al., 2010).
 For example, the British National Corpus (BNC) is a corpus which represents the general British English.
 Other popular corpora are Corpus of Contemporary American English (COCA), Birmingham Corpus and Lancaster/IBM Spoken English Corpus.
 This study aims to compile a corpus of English song lyrics across for genres and time called the Diachronic Corpus of English Song Lyrics (DCOESL).
 DCOESL is made up of 5000 song lyrics of about 1.4 million running words.